 What a dreamy picture, you on your cycle, your hair fluttering against the naughty slippery breeze, the wind brushing the weariness off your face and the motionless motion.
 How Bollywood of it!

 The description is surely dreamy, but in reality, there are multiple factors that foreplay into this picture and reduce your willingness, eagerness, and frequency of cycling.

 Here are some benefits of cycling you can learn to follow your dream.

 No more sporadic sleep cycles!

 An early morning ride might tire you out in the short term, but it’ll help you catch some quality shut-eye when you get back to your pillow.
 Exercising outside exposes you to daylight.
-This helps get your circadian rhythm back in sync and rids your body of cortisol, the stress a hormone that can prevent deep, regenerative sleep.”
+This helps get your circadian rhythm back in sync and rids your body of cortisol, the stress hormone that can prevent deep regenerative sleep.”

 Look Younger and Livelier!

 Scientists at Stanford University have found that exercising cycling regularly can protect your skin against the harmful effects of UV radiation and reduce the signs of aging.
 Increased circulation through bicycle exercise delivers oxygen and nutrients to skin cells more effectively, while ﬂushing harmful toxins out.
 Exercising Cycling also creates an ideal environment within the body to optimize collagen production, helping reduce the appearance of wrinkles and speed up the healing process.